 Q: How much do raffle tickets cost?

-A: $20 each or three for $50.
-Only 1,500 will be sold, so get your ticket early!
+A: $20 each.
+Only 2,000 will be sold, so get your ticket early!

 Q: Where can I buy raffle tickets?